slahiri/LendingClubCaseStudy/README.md

 *  Columns with high percentage of missing values will be dropped **(65% above for this case study)**
 *  Columns with less percentage of missing value will be imputed
 *  Rows with high percentage of missing values will be removed **(65% above for this case study)**

-### Decision Matrix
-* *Loan Accepted* - Three Scenarios
-    * *Fully Paid* -  Applicant has fully paid the loan (the principal and the interest rate)
-    * *Current* - Applicant is in the process of paying the instalments, i.e. the tenure of the loan is not yet completed.
-These candidates are not labelled as 'defaulted'.
-    * *Charged-off* - Applicant has not paid the instalments in due time for a long period of time, i.e. he/she has *defaulted* on the loan
-* *Loan Rejected* - The company had rejected the loan (because the candidate does not meet their requirements etc.).
-Since the loan was rejected, there is no transactional history of those applicants with the company and so this data is not available with the company (and thus in this dataset)

 ## Approach
 - Step 0 - Data Cleaning & Manipulation Checklist